News & Insights

 What is Burnout?

-According to the World Health Organization (WHO), occupational burnout is described as; “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
+According to the World Health Organisation (WHO), occupational burnout is described as; “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.”
 This is a bit of a mouthful, so let’s break it down.

 There are three key elements to burnout: